Bird's Eye View Based Pretrained World model for Visual Navigation: Experimental platform and setup

 \section{Experimental platform and setup}

+To leverage the extensive prior knowledge embedded in a pre-trained model, we opt to train a ResNet-50 \cite{resnet} model after initializing with ImageNet pre-trained weights on a large-scale dataset containing FPV-BEV image pairs captured in the simulator.
 We collected the train dataset from the CARLA simulator to train both the Perception and the Memory model.
 Along with that, we also collected the validation and the test datasets from 2 different real-world sources.
 Following are the details on the collected datasets.